The Garden Grazer

 Vegan Golden Milk (Turmeric Latte)

-An easy and soothing vegan bedtime Golden Turmeric Milk Latte recipe!
-It is warmly spiced with cinnamon, vanilla, and touch of natural sweetness.
-We enjoy it as a cozy nighttime drink that is also said to help promote more restful sleep!
+An easy, soothing vegan Golden Turmeric Milk Latte recipe for bedtime (or anytime)!
+It's warmly spiced with cinnamon, vanilla, and touch of natural sweetness.
+We enjoy it as a cozy nighttime drink to help promote more restful sleep!
 (Vegan, gluten-free, oil-free.)

 Mug of bright yellow vegan turmeric milk

-I do seem to sleep more restfully when including it in my nighttime routine.
-It's completely dairy-free and caffeine-free, and I like to enjoy it a couple hours before bedtime.
+Best of all, I do seem to sleep more restfully when including it in my nighttime routine.
+(I like to enjoy it a couple hours before bedtime.)

 Ground turmeric in a small glass jar with metal teaspoon